EOSIO/eos/README.md

 <a name="generaluse-wallets"></a>
 ### Wallets

-Wallets may contain several accounts, and each account is has various permissions for different levels of authentication.
+Wallets may contain several accounts, and each account has various permissions for different levels of authentication.
 Wallets are either in a locked or unlocked state.

 To interact with a wallet, you need to have the `eos::wallet_api_plugin`, which is done by including `plugin = eos::wallet_api_plugin` within `config.ini`